Beauty doesn’t have come in a plastic tube—it’s all around you but most importantly it’s inside you (wink, wink).

 Skincare shouldn’t cost the earth and harm animals in the process so always use your purchasing power to buy ethically produced beauty.
 But to save yourself some money and the jump on green bandwagon, try these all natural beauty hacks that work just a treat!

-Lemons are loaded with vitamin C, a powerful antioxidant that fights free radicals (aging) as well as ascorbic acid which acts as a powerful alpha hydroxy acid (an exfoliate used in chemical peels).
+Lemons are loaded with vitamin C, a powerful antioxidant that fights free radicals (anti-aging) as well as ascorbic acid which acts as a powerful alpha hydroxy acid (an exfoliate used in chemical peels).
 Used to brighten age spots and heal scarring, lemon juice can be applied directly to the skin, but it is very strong and if used too often can harm the acid mantle (protective barrier).
-Rinse off with water after a few minutes and apply a healing oil such as rosehip to protect and moisturize the skin.
+Rinse off with water after a few minutes and apply a healing oil such as rosehip to protect and moisturise the skin.
 Or combine with water to create a DIY toner.

 Grow your own, this powerful plant not only heals sunburns, and other skin burns, but is great for soothing irritated skin, eczema, acne and healing wounds and scars.
 Snap off a spikey branch from your plant and slice it open.
 Apply the slimy goodness from inside the leaf directly to your skin.
-Follow up with a moisturizing oil or lotion if it becomes too drying.
+Follow up with a moisturising oil or lotion if it becomes too drying.

 Ground coffee is perfect for a yummy body scrub.
 Mix with coconut oil, lemon juice and add lemon + orange essential oils to create a fresh smelling scrub!
 Please do not use this on your face—best when stored in the fridge and used after a few days.